real estate dispute arbitration in Walnut Hill, Illinois 62893

 Key Timeline Events:

-Outcome: In June 2023, Judge Shaw ruled that Miller must relocate the shed to within her property lines, a feasible change given the property size.
+Outcome: In June 2023, The arbitrator ruled that Miller must relocate the shed to within her property lines, a feasible change given the property size.
 As mitigation, Miller agreed to pay Greene $8,500 for the arborist fees and landscaping restoration.
 Greene withdrew his claim for damages related to grading after the hearing clarified the minimal impact.
 Both parties were ordered to share the costs of the arbitration, approximately $4,000 each.

 While neither party walked away with their initial desired sum, the arbitration prevented protracted litigation, fostering a sense of closure.
 Miller acknowledged the importance of thorough boundary verification before construction, while Greene expressed relief that his cherished oaks would remain undisturbed.